fustyles/fuClaw/README.md

 The prompt-driven tool architecture scales naturally to more complex peripherals beyond basic GPIO.

 ### Servo Motor Control (`/servo`)
-Servo control uses a reference-passed `AmebaServo` instance rather than a global singleton, making it straightforward to extend to multiple servo pins in the future.
-Angle clamping at the firmware layer (`constrain(angle, 0, 180)`) provides the same hardware safety guarantee as the existing GPIO tools.
+Servo control uses a reference-passed servo instance (`AmebaServo` on AmebaPro2, `ESP32Servo` on the ESP32-S3-CAM build) rather than a global singleton, making it straightforward to extend to multiple servo pins in the future.
+Angle clamping at the firmware layer (`constrain(angle, 0, 180)`) provides the same hardware safety guarantee on both platforms.
 Undefined servo pins return a structured error JSON rather than silently failing, maintaining the system's consistent error contract.
 The `servo.attached()` check before `servo.attach(pin)` prevents redundant re-initialization.

 ### DHT11 Temperature & Humidity Sensor (`/dht11`)
 The DHT11 integration handles the sensor's known failure mode — returning `NaN` on read errors — with an explicit `isnan()` check that produces a structured `dht11_read_failed` error response.
 This is fed back into the Gemini conversation history, allowing the AI to reason about sensor failures and respond naturally (e.g., "The sensor didn't respond — please check the wiring") rather than propagating silent errors downstream.

 ### Consistent Tool Contract
 Both new tools follow the same JSON response contract as all existing tools: a `status` field of either `"success"` or `"error"`, a `method` field identifying the tool, and either result data or a `reason` field for failures.
-This consistency means `evaluateWorkflowContinuation()` can reason uniformly about any tool outcome, regardless of the underlying hardware type.
+This consistency means `evaluateWorkflowContinuation()` can reason uniformly about any tool outcome, regardless of the underlying hardware type or platform.

 ---